(Updated in 2020)

 The Cameras Are Always Rolling

-Back in the 1990s I commuted from California to Boston for my job as VP of Product Development for a Publishing Company.
+Many years ago, I commuted from California to Boston for my job as VP of Product Development for a Publishing Company.
 I also took several international trips to work with other publishers that had me out of the office for weeks.
 The travel meant that I often attended executive meetings via teleconference.
-Basically I was a office on the phone sitting in the middle of the table.
+Basically I was at the office on the phone sitting in the middle of the table.

 But I was.